eduardojordan/StepByStep/README.md

 I chose MVC because it seemed to me according to the proposed exercise and it allows to see clearly the adaptation of the code

-Use Core Data for data persistence in an outer class to reuse if necessary keeping SOLID principles.
+Use CoreData for data persistence in an outer class to reuse if necessary keeping SOLID principles.

 Use Postman to verify the data call to the endPoint and check types.